mhomran/easy_CMSIS/README.md

 <q>The CMSIS DSP is software library, a suite of common signal processing functions for use on Cortex-M and Cortex-A processor based devices.</q>

+It's fully implemented by ARM and uploaded on GitHub.

 The library is divided into a number of functions each covering a specific category:

 - Basic math functions